fastlmm/bed-reader/src/supplemental_documents/cloud_urls_etc.md

 ### Http URL

-Let's first look at reading a small or medium dataset using a URL.
+Let's first look at reading a small or medium-sized dataset using a URL string.

 *Example:*